What Happens to an Employee’s Insurance if They Move?

-What Happens to Coverage When Employees Move Out of State?
+What Happens to Coverage When Moving Out of State?

 If the employee has coverage from state-specific insurance providers that are their own entity, they may need to work with their insurance provider to make sure they can find in-network care in their new state.
 For example, if an employee has employer-sponsored health insurance through Blue Cross Blue Shield of Tennessee, they can still receive care in another state as long as the doctor or hospital they visit is in-network with that insurance provider.
 For most people, it’s not an issue.

-For employees who move, the best way to proceed is to check their new neighborhood for doctors and hospitals, and contact the insurance provider to see if they’re in-network with their current plan.
+For employees who move, the best way to proceed is to check their new neighborhood for doctors and hospitals and contact the insurance provider to see if they’re in-network with their new plan.